RAMshades/AcousticsML/README.md

 # Chapter 1 - Signal Processing toward Machine Learning
 ## [Introduction to Signal Processing](Introduction_Signal_Processing.ipynb)
+Brief overview of signal processing and techniques that are useful for processing acoustic data.

 # Chapter 2 - Feature Extraction and Selection
 ## [Feature Extraction](FeatureExtraction.ipynb)
+Descriptions of features and an introduction to feature extraction approaches for machine learning.

 ## [Feature Selection](FeatureSelection.ipynb)
+Feature selection aims to improve complexity of models, reduce training time, or improve performance of machine learning models.
+This notebook talks through how to perform feature selection through an example of picking out major vs minor chords.

 # Chapter 3 - Unsupervised Machine Learning
 ## [Unsupervised Approaches](<Unsupervised Learning -- Long Timeseries.ipynb>)
+Given a long time series, how can we quickly segment frames of a time series to find similarities in the acoustic sound.

 ## [Principal Component Analysis](<PCA -- Creating Sound.ipynb>)
+Principal component analysis is discussed and demonstrated to construct new guitar sounds through the frequency domain.

 ## [Dictionary Learning](dictionary_learning.ipynb)
 Dictionary Learning for the sparse representation of room impulse responses and bandwidth extension.